 Mr. Hawkins has 30 years of experience in traffic engineering, operations, and safety, and serves a number of research and leadership roles at the Institute for Transportation at Iowa State University (InTrans).
-He has served as the Director for two centers: CTRE (Center for Transportation Research and Education) and CWIMS (Center for the Weather Impacts on Mobility and Safety), and is an adjunct lecturer.
+He has served as the Director for two centers: CTRE (Center for Transportation Research and Education) and CWIMS (Center for the Weather Impacts on Mobility and Safety), and is an assistant teaching professor.
 In addition, Mr. Hawkins has a unique role in serving as the Iowa Department of Transportation’s Research Traffic Operations Engineer, which is a committed funding stream for research.
-He serves as PI and/or Co-PI on a number of safety, operations, speed management, and infrastructure-related projects and recently developed the CTRE Real Time Analytics of Transportation Data (REACTOR) Laboratory, which is a multi-disciplinary research endeavor.
+He serves as PI and/or Co-PI on a number of safety, operations, speed management, and infrastructure-related projects and recently developed the CTRE Real-Time Analytics of Transportation Data (REACTOR) Laboratory, which is a multi-disciplinary research endeavor.
 He continues to work at the national level managing an 18-agency pooled fund on Road Weather Information Systems.

 - MS, Civil Engineering, Iowa State University, Ames, IA, 1990